-Prior to his time at Minnesota, Loyd spent one season as associate head coach at the University of Akron in 2009-10, crossing paths with Miller that year in Mid-American Conference matchups with Bowling Green State University when Miller was the head coach there.
+Prior to his time at Minnesota, Loyd spent one season as associate head coach at the University of Akron in 2009-10.
 That year the Zips posted an 18-14 record, a seven-win improvement for the program from prior year to his arrival in Akron.

 Before the stop in Akron, Loyd was an assistant at the University of Virginia for five years.
 During his time there, the Caveliers posted a record of 107-57 (.652).
 Virginia made national postseason tournament appearance in each of his five seasons, including three NCAA appearances in 2005, 2008 and 2009.
 He helped mentor current WNBA Minnesota Lynx player Monica Wright while at Virginia.

 Loyd spent five seasons as an assistant at the University of Arizona prior to his stint in Charlottesville.
 He oversaw the posts at Arizona and coached five All-Pac-10 frontcourt players, including two-time first team all-conference selection Elizabeth Pickney and the 2003 Pac-10 Freshman of the Year and two-time all-league player Shawntinice Polk.